rasmus-kirk/halo/documents/thesis/05-arith/06-trace.md

 Informally we can reason why resolve is monotone: The abstract circuit is finite.
 Thus the largest the stack can grow, is all the wires in the circuit.
 Additionally, the wires have been guaranteed to structurally type check by the definition of gate literals i.e. $\abst{g}(\avec{x})$, and resolvable by the definition of the canonical programs of the properads for every gate.
 Thus the stack will be eventually empty.

 This works for the public version as well because of how $\updatev$ simply maps units if the wire values are not known.
-Behaviourally, the stack will update the exact same way in both public and private variants.
+Behaviorally, the stack will update the exact same way in both public and private variants.
 This is integral to exhibit the structural integrity property of the circuit $(R,X,W)$ and $(R,X,\bot)$ as mentioned in the introduction of this section.

 <!-- TODO example resolve? -->